pepone/redhat-rpm-config/buildflags.md

     %configure

-This will invoke the `./configure` with arguments (such as `--prefix=/usr`) to adjust the paths to the packaging defaults.
+This will invoke `./configure` with arguments (such as `--prefix=/usr`) to adjust the paths to the packaging defaults.
 Prior to that, some common problems in autotools scripts are automatically patched across the source tree.

 As a side effect, this will set the environment variables `CFLAGS`, `CXXFLAGS`, `FFLAGS`, `FCFLAGS`, `LDFLAGS` and `LT_SYS_LIBRARY_PATH`, so they can be used by makefiles and other build tools.
 (However, existing values for these variables are not overwritten.)

 If your package does not use autoconf, you can still set the same